Dirtbagging and Climbing in Leonidio, Greece

 Leonidio Greece

-On the east coast of the Peloponnese, in Arkadia, the picturesque Greek village of Leonidio lies at the mouth of the Dafonas River Gorge, some 3 km from the Aegean Sea.
-Its terracotta-tile roofs seem stacked in perfect order, the occasional pointy cypress tree in between.
-Above them, the iconic (and impressive) Red Rock stands tall.
+On the east coast of the Peloponnese, in Arkadia, the picturesque Greek village of Leonidio lies at the mouth of the Dafnon River Gorge, some 4 km from the Myrtoan Sea.
+Its terracotta roofs are stacked in perfect imperfection, the occasional cypress pointing to the sky, olive and citrus trees in between, all dominated by massive red, orange, and gray rock.

 On Mondays, there’s a farmer’s market in the center of Leonidio, next to the bridge over the river.
-The prices are quite good, and you’ll see a lot of climbers making provisions for the week.
-In winter, you’ll find honey, olive oil, fresh farm eggs, mountain tea, herbal tea, groceries, fish, as well as honey or olive based skin care products.
+The prices are reasonable, some produce is cheaper than in the supermarkets, so you’ll see a lot of climbers making provisions for the week.
+In winter, you’ll find honey, olive oil, fresh eggs, mountain tea, herbal tea, veggies (tomatoes, eggplants, lettuce, and other greens are in season), fruits (oranges, apples), and occasionally fresh fish.

 Dirtbagging in Leonidio

 Is wild camping allowed in Greece?
 Generally speaking, wild camping and staying in a camper van in undesignated places is not allowed in Greece.
-But it is sort of tolerated during winter months (off-season) in some areas, Leonidio included.
-While locals (and the police) don’t really like seeing tents outside the designated campsites, they don’t really care if you sleep in a car.
+However, van dwelling is tolerated during winter months (off-season) in some areas, Leonidio included.
+Locals (and the police) don’t like seeing tents outside the designated campsites, but they won’t say anything if you sleep in a car.

 We drove around for some time before we found an abandoned olive grove near Poulithra.
 We asked a local if we could sleep there, and he said no problem.
 So there it was, our crew of dirtbags on the eastern Peloponnese coast, nestling in the bushes.

-The Aegean Sea was not too cold, so I swam almost every day; twice a day on some occasions.
+The Mediterranean was not too cold, so I swam almost every day; twice a day on some occasions.
 Personal hygiene was all taken care of.

 On rest days, when the sea was calm, our friend went fishing with a harpoon, sometimes spending hours on end.
 Thanks to him, on some evenings, we feasted like kings on fresh fish grilled over the campfire on the beach.